uragirii/got/Readme.md

 # got

 got is a lightweight Git client written in Go.
 This project serves as a learning experience for me to explore the Go programming language.
-While not a comprehensive Git replacement, it implements some commonly used commands and flags.
+While not a comprehensive Git replacement, it implements some commonly used commands and flags

 **Goals**